thorvg/thorvg/README.md

 ```
 apt-get install libefl-all-dev
 ```
-Please visit the official [EFL page](https://enlightenment.org/) for more information.
+Or download the package [here](https://download.enlightenment.org/rel/win/efl/) for Windows.
+For more information, please visit the official [EFL page](https://enlightenment.org/).

 [Back to contents](#contents)
 <br />